-Coloring outside the line is fine art, but as ‘Mr. Messy’ Wassily Kandinsky said, ‘everything starts from a dot.’
+Coloring outside the line can be art, but as ‘Mr. Messy’ Wassily Kandinsky said, ‘everything starts from a dot’.
 Life is a canvas, so let’s decorate it!
-Fill it in with the most colors and materials you can find.
-This is another way for the students to express themselves without using language or words.
+Fill it in with as many colors and materials as you can find.
+This way our students can learn how to communicate in a universal language, one that doesn't use words.

-Through the addition of Arts in the STEAM Lab, students get to explore a variety of mediums and styles to create a mesmerizing piece of artwork.
-In this part of the lab, we will use various areas to create a piece of artwork showing how the students are expressing themselves, without even having to use the English language, but language of art.
-Like ‘Mr. Abstract’ Pablo Picasso said, “every child is an artist”, we just have to encourage that artist to come alive!
+Through the addition of Art in the STEAM Lab, students get to explore a variety of materials and styles to create a mesmerizing piece of artwork.
+In this part of the lab, we will be experimenting with the concept of what is a piece of art, showing all the ways in which the students may express themselves, without even having to use the English language, but rather the language of art.
+Like ‘Mr. Abstract’ Pablo Picasso said, ‘Every child is an artist’; we just have to encourage that artist to come alive!

 Math is encountered in almost every facet of daily life and we have to use it almost everywhere we go.
-The amazing part is math is the same in every language worldwide!
-So, let’s put our minds together, and explore the world using logic with hands-on experiences that will help connect all the other areas of the STEAM education!
-We will connect to math by modeling after geometrical shapes and calculating materials needed for experimenting.
-We will also calculate equations while learning how to use logic like the smart mathematicians we are.
-Like the infamous mathematician and logician Leonhard Euler said, “logic is the foundation of the certainty of all the knowledge we acquire.”
-Finally, we will always remember to use our newfound mathematical skills with confidence, remembering as the great Persian mathematician and founder of algorithms Al-Khwarizmi said, “one must not be afraid of new ideas, no matter the source.”
+The amazing thing is, that math is the same in every language worldwide!
+So, let’s put our minds together, and explore the world using logic with hands-on experiences that will help connect all the other areas of STEAM education!
+We can connect math to other areas by modeling geometrical shapes or calculating the materials needed for a certain experiment.
+We will also work on our mathematical intelligence with equations and learning about logic.